archethic-foundation/aeip/AEIP-1.md

 Many ideas have been brought forward for changing Archethic that have been rejected for various reasons.

 Asking the Archethic community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the internet does not always do the trick).
-It also helps to make sure the idea is applicable to the entire community and not just the author.
+It also helps to make sure the idea is applicable to the entire community and not just to the author.

 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Archethic is used.

-Small enhancements or patches often don't need standardisation between multiple projects;
+Small enhancements or patches often don't need standardization between multiple projects;
 these don't need an AEIP and should be injected into the relevant Archethic development workflow with a patch submission to the applicable Archethic issue tracker.